Lehrbas/clean-appointment/README.md

 actual implementations or infrastructure.
 The application layer handles all our use cases and services for the system, this layer is also decoupled from our infrastructure, which means that if in any moment in the future we would like to change DB, ORM's and alikes, frameworks and other types of infrastructure services we are able to do it without having to change anything in our application and domain layer, protecting our businnes rules.

+There is also a implementation of a factory pattern for creating the entities, which also helps with testing The database was modeled using a Relational Star Scheme.

 ## Installation